acktsap/readthedocs-locale-template/README.md

-# Sphinx & readthedocs Template
+# Read the Docs Locale Template

+Localication template using Read the Docs and sphinx.

 ## Usage